cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 ![](/images/XRayTracingTask.png)

-* **URL** should be a valid URL of the domain which exists on the current hosting server.
+* <span class="notranslate">**URL**</span> should be a valid URL of the domain which exists on the current hosting server.
 The URL field supports wildcard matching.
 To learn more about wildcard matching, click _How to use special characters_.
-* **Advanced settings** allow you to set an IP address and tracing options: by time or by number of queries.
+* <span class="notranslate">**Advanced settings**</span> allow you to set an IP address and tracing options: by time or by number of queries.

     ![](/images/XRayAdvanced.png)